 You can find one of these palm-fiber brushes in just about every Japanese home.
 The stiff yet flexible natural palm bristles resist deformation, even through the most rigorous use, and its strong construction makes it long lasting.
 Its round form fits comfortably in the hand.
 Natural lipids in the palm fiber help prevent mold and rot.

-Wet before use for cleaning pots, including enameled tin or cast iron, Teflon-coasted, or stainless steel, utensils (including those made of wood), cutting boards, barbecue grills, as well as begrimed hands.
+Wet before use for cleaning pots, including enameled tin or cast iron, Teflon-coasted, or stainless steel, utensils (including those made of wood), cutting boards and barbecue grills.
 Effective at removing grit or caked-on dirt or food even without detergent and can be used to scrape the peel off root vegetables.
 Can also be used dry to remove pet hair from carpet.
 Customize the softness of the bristles by buffing them with a pumice stone.

 Can withstand temperatures up to 90°C. After use, clean and dry thoroughly.